 This special action would provide several changes to allow for the potential harvest of early-run Chinook Salmon in the community gillnet fishery.
 An early-run Chinook Salmon season would be established specifically for the community gillnet fishery, from July 1 to July 15.
 An early-run Chinook Salmon household limit of 2 early-run Chinook Salmon for each permit holder and 1 additional for each household member would be established specifically for the community gillnet fishery.
-Allowance of harvest of up to 50 early-run Chinook Salmon less than 46 inches or 55 inches or longer in length would be permitted in the community gillnet fishery if the State of Alaska Department of Fish and Game announces that the optimal escapement goal (OEG) for early-run Chinook Salmon has been met.
-All live early-run Chinook Salmon must be released if the OEG is not met.
+Allowance of harvest of up to 50 early-run Chinook Salmon less than 46 inches or 55 inches or longer in length would be permitted in the community gillnet fishery if the most recent preseason forecast from the State of Alaska Department of Fish and Game projects the in-river run to be within or above the optimal escapement goal (OEG) for early-run Chinook Salmon; otherwise all live early-run Chinook Salmon must be released during this time.
+Early season sport fishing for early-run Chinook Salmon is similarly based on the pre-season forecast, and the Federal in-season manager may limit or close the harvest of early-run Chinook Salmon through Emergency Special Action if it is deemed necessary for the continued viability of the population, to continue subsistence uses, or for public safety reasons.
 Lastly, the community gillnet fishery would close until July 16 once 50 early-run Chinook Salmon had been retained or released.

 The community gillnet fishery is currently linked to the dip net/rod and reel regulations for specifying allowable harvest periods for the various salmon species.
 These regulations do not provide a time period or household limit for the harvest of early-run Chinook Salmon.
 The current community gillnet regulations, however, allow for the use of a gillnet on June 15, which has caused conservation/regulatory concern for the harvest of early-run Chinook Salmon.
-There is a separate Kenai River rod and reel fishery for Federally qualified subsistence users (section §.27(e)(10)(iv)(E)) that does provide for the harvest of early-run Chinook Salmon, however this fishery is not linked to the community gillnet fishery.
+There is a separate Kenai River rod and reel fishery for Federally qualified subsistence users (section § .27(e)(10)(iv)(E)) that does provide for the harvest of early-run Chinook Salmon, however this fishery is not linked to the community gillnet fishery.
 The seasons for the separate Kenai River rod and reel fishery are the same as those provided under State of Alaska regulations, and it contains a size slot limit that prohibits the retention of early-run Chinook between 46 to 55 inches to protect the 5-ocean fish whose proportion in the run as a whole have been declining.